PR0CK0/machine-learning-ontologies/README.md

 | ML-Schema | 7 | 10 | we all know ml-schema, very general and technically useful as a high-level binding, but has zero re-use and isn't connected to anything higher
 | nno | 5 | 5 | a simpler mex / anno, pretty clean, no re-use of anything |
 | Onto-DM | 9 | 9 | probably the best bet if you have the will to understand it, re-uses BFO so it is interoperable but also imports all of OBI which means half of the taxonomy is littered with irrelevant biomedical terms, definitely packed with good knowledge

+Onto-DM is the best bet, but unfortunately it is old and dead.
+It is nearly impossible to located on the internet and documentation is atrocious.
+It is of the most interest because of its adherence to BFO.